 building block instruction

 Mastery of the skill at hand must be witnessed by the teacher before introducing the student to the next (more difficult) skill.
-Because each skill builds upon the last, progress is not necessarily measured by what piece a student can play, but it is often measured by how well their already-learned skills are demonstrated.
+Because each skill builds upon the last, progress is not necessarily measured by what piece a student can play; however, it is often measured by how a student can play, even the simplest piece.

 delayed note reading